 While hate speech may be unacceptable in most modern societies, the law is somewhat ambiguous on the topic.

-The use of hate speech is, therefore, legally acceptable unless it incites others to lawless or dangerous behavior.
+The use of hate speech is, therefore, legally acceptable unless it incites others to be lawless or engage in dangerous behavior.

-The first amendment intended to give the public faith in the press.
-It could not be controlled or influenced by the government.
-The free press is widely accepted as the “cornerstone of democracy”.
+First Amendment freedom is intended to give the public faith in the press.
+It could not be controlled or influenced by government officials.
+The free press is widely accepted as the “cornerstone of democracy.”

 Websites and blog sites have absolutely no obligation to report factually correct information.
 The informal media can publish news that is completely fabricated.
 It is up to the reader to decide what to believe.

-There are many uncertainties that prevail.
-One thing is for certain though, our legal system is yet to catch up with the digital age.
+Many uncertainties prevail.
+One thing is certain, though, our legal system is yet to catch up with the digital age.